About the course

 Prior experience in a school is not a requirement, however prospective students may find experience in a school useful for obtaining insights into the primary education classroom.

 Experience in a school or similar setting may also provide reassurance to prospective students that teaching is the right choice for their career.

 If you accept an offer of a place you will be required to complete a Disclosure and Barring Service (DBS) criminal records check and Prohibition Order check.

 If you have spent time overseas in the last 5 years you may also be required to obtain criminal records checks from each of the countries you visited.

 You will also be required to complete an occupational health check to confirm that you are fit to teach.

 The University of Winchester will send you more information about when and how you need to complete each of these checks if you accept our offer.

 The Alton Schools Teaching Alliance offers you something different.
 Our Initial Teacher Training has small, carefully chosen cohorts with outstanding support and pastoral care.

 As part of the Foundations Teaching School Alliance (FTSA), our Alton cluster comprises 15 schools across East Hampshire.
-The lead school for the FTSA is Bushy Leaze - Ofsted rated as Outstanding.
+The lead school for the ITT programme is Rowledge Primary School - Ofsted rated as Good.